Ultimate X-Men (2024): "Children's Whereabouts" (#19-24)

 Shinobu Kageyama flashes back to when he enrolled in Kirigaya Minami Middle School and met Hisako Ichiki.
-At the National Diet Building, a news report talks about the Mutant Registration Act as there are protests about it.
+At the National Diet Building, a news report talks about the Mutant Registration Act, which has been the subject of protests.
 Maystorm is shown partaking in these protests.
-Emperor Sunfire addresses his mutant children in testing the My-X Soldiers.
+Emperor Sunfire addresses his mutant children in testing the My-X soldiers.
 Kanon has fixed her shina when meeting up with Nico Minoru, Natsu Tsukishima, Mori, and Futaba.
-The My-X Soldiers then show up as different people start falling to the ground.
-Kanon fights two of them where one of the My-X soldiers breaks her shina with one fragment accidentally hitting the My-X Soldier with a domed brain cover.
-Maystorm notices that they lack emotions.
-Hisako takes on a My-X soldier as Kanon's shina manifests energy from it.
-The X-Men gets the crowd away as they help to fight the My-X soldiers.
-This fight is fierce until Kageyama shows up and subdues them.
-Emperor Sunfire watches on his TV screen.
+The My-X soldiers attack, with one of them breaking Kanon's shina.
+Kageyama shows up and subdues the soldiers as Emperor Sunfire watches on his TV screen.
 Shinobu then prepares to attack Hisako.